Pastoral Neolithic: Burial traditions

 Excavations of cemeteries and burial sites of communities during the Pastoral Neolithic provide insight into the traditions and social structures associated with the Pastoral Neolithic.

 The Lothagam North Pillar Site is a communal cemetery in the Lake Turkana region where the earliest Pastoral Neolithic sites are found.
 The Lothagam North Pillar Site consists of a large cavity constructed with large rocks, estimated to hold at least 580 individuals.
 The demographics of those buried are diverse in age, sex, and predicted social class.
 This site is consistent with the narrative of communities in movement throughout the Pastoral Neolithic.

 The end of the Pastoral Neolithic

 The introduction of metallurgy around 1200 BP marks the end of the Pastoral Neolithic.
 The iron-using pastoralists of the Early Iron Age consists populations that descend from Pastoral Neolithic populations, immigrating populations from Northern Africa, and populations from elsewhere.
-The Pastoral Neolithic period is followed by the Pastoral Iron Age and Iron Age.
+The Pastoral Neolithic period is followed by the Pastoral Iron Age which saw an influx of northern Nilotic peoples, and the later Iron Age migration of Bantu agriculturalists.